 John was able to continue pitching, winning over 150 games and sparking other pitchers to undergo the same procedure.
 Some pitchers weren’t always able to make it back, but as the years went by, technology and understanding behind the procedure got better and better.
 Things advanced so much that it has become a routine procedure and many players have been able to come back and flourish.
 The late Jose Fernandez returned stronger than ever from the surgery, while players like Wainwright, Smoltz, Hudson, and Harvey all were able to get their careers back on track after having the procedure.
 Even with the advanced measures, the most resilient arms still face a year and a half of rehab before attempting a comeback.

 Notable Athletes: Tony Romo, Kevin Everett, Michael Irvin, Steve Austin, Cam Newton

-Estimated Recovery Time: Potentially Career Ending
+Estimated Recovery Time: Potentially career-ending

 Notable Athletes: Reggie Bush, Joe Theismann, Kendrys Morales, Conor Shaw, E.J.
 Henderson

 Estimated Recovery Time: Varies by situation, but usually at least a year

 Washington Redskins quarterback Joe Theismann suffered one of the most famous—and gruesome—broken leg injuries in the history of sports in 1985 when he was taken down by legendary Giants linebacker Lawrence Taylor.
-Theismann said that “(his) leg from the knee down was completely numb” and it later forced his early retirement from the NFL.
+Theismann said that “(his) leg from the knee down was completely numb” and it ultimately forced his early retirement from the NFL.